 What can we do?: Be sure to fully research any pet before buying one.
 While you may think an exotic bird would make a cool pet, it’s important to know all of the care that goes into providing that animal with the best possible welfare, and often times these animals require a lot of extra care.
 It is important to make sure that if you do buy an exotic pet that you are buying it from a reputable breeder, someone who knows how to properly care for the animal and hasn’t taken that animal from its natural habitat.

 Do not release an unwanted pet into the wild.
 While you may think that you are doing something good by releasing the animal back into the wild, animals that have been kept under human care often do not know how to survive on their own out in the wild and could end up getting hurt or dying if left to their own devices.

 - This parrot is considered to be one of the most intelligent parrots.
 African gray parrots are considered to be non-domesticated.

 - African gray parrots have been kept as pets throughout history by the Greeks, Romans, King Henry VIII, and by Portuguese Sailors.

-Removal of habitat by deforestation also threatens this species of bird.
-Rainforests are often cut down to make room for crops to be grown.
-People often consider these birds pests, and will kill them if they threaten their crops.
+- People often consider these birds pests, and will kill them if they threaten their crops.
 In some areas of their African home range, these birds are still hunted for bush meat.